 4) With the exception of the power and data cables, the drive is free at this point.
 Carefully turn the enclosure over so that the drive slips out of the case.
 Gently pull the slack out the cables that are still plugged into the drive and begin wiggling the power cable out (the transparent connector with four wires).

-For a LaCie Rugged hard drive disassembly how-to, check out this post.
+For a LaCie Rugged hard drive disassembly instructions, check out this post.

 "Tech How-to: Disassembly of a LaCie Porsche External Hard Drive"